markbirss/CardKB-as-USB-keyboard/README.md

 ---

-## 🔍 How It Works Under the Hood

-1. **Execution Burst:** Instantly requests 2 bytes from register `0x30` via I2C.
-2. **HID Translation:** Byte 1 (modifiers) and Byte 2 (HID keycode) are mapped and pushed downstream out the physical USB port to your host PC as standard USB keyboard keystrokes.
-3. **Recovery:** The script flashes the LEDs Magenta during processing and resets back to its silent watch state instantly.

----

 ## 🤝 Contributing

 Contributions to improve performance, add multi-key rollover maps, or add native hardware async callbacks are welcome!
 Feel free to open an issue or submit a pull request.